iotalambda/SurrogateAttribute.Fody/README.md

 }
 ```

-you can create attributes that implement `ISurrogateAttribute` and specify abstractions suitable to your requirements, e.g.
+you can create attributes that implement `ISurrogateAttribute` and have reusable abstractions suitable to your requirements, e.g.

 ```c#
 [AttributeUsage(AttributeTargets.Property)]